zchen12wpi/curate_nd/architecture/Goals.md

 	- to be members of a group

 ### Versioning Content
-- Allow works to have multiple versions
+- Allow works to have multiple revisions
-- Allow files to have multiple versions
+- Allow files to have multiple revisions
-- Represent multiple expressions and manifestations of a work in a uniform way in CurateND
+- Multiple expressions and manifestations of a work will be represented as “separate” works in CurateND
 	- Each version must be addressable at a URL
-	- Each version _may_ be given it’s own DOI
-	- Each version _may_ have its’s own access controls
+	- Each version must have its’s own access controls
+	- A DOI must not be shared across versions
+	- Works that represent versions of the same thing should have an explicit relationship between each other; related versions must be listed on the record view of each version
 - OPTIONAL: Support SemVer for software housed in CurateND

 ## PRESERVE